RickCruzz/Spark-EssentialsRJVM/README.md

 For this case I've needed to create manually the precincts.csv file that contains The PrecinctName, Code and Information of all the precincts in New York.
 To get this results use the hotspot.scala method.
-This requires two args, the first one is the Silver-parquet file, and second one is the location of the precincts.csv file.
+This requires two args, the first one is the parquet file (Silver), and second one is the location of the precincts.csv file.
+This file can be found inside the folder: `src/main/resources/data

 ```scala
 val condition = (mainDF.col("Precinct") === precinctDF.col("PrecinctNumber"))